 - Complete any forms relating to attendance, accidents or incidents for Health and Safety and Insurance purposes

 The personal information that we may collect includes:

 - Pet Dog Details (e.g. Name(s), Breed(s), Age(s), Vaccination Record(s), Other)

 - Names of any possible companions when using the field

-Our website is not marketed and does not knowingly collect or maintain personal information from, children under the age of 16.
+Our website does not knowingly collect or maintain personal information from, children under the age of 16.
 In the event this happens we will delete the information.
-If you believe that we may have any information from or about a child under the age of 16, please let us know.
+If you believe that we may have any information from a child under the age of 16, please let us know.